 In a stratocracy there is no difference between the state and the military and government positions are occupied by military leaders.
 Stratocracy is not the same as a military dictatorship or military junta where the military's political power is not enforced or even supported by other laws.
 The military chiefs head the government in stratocracy.
 The military's political power in stratocracy is supported by law and the society.
 Stratocracy need not be autocratic in order to preserve its right to rule.
-A classic example of stratocracy is the State Peace and Development Council of Myanmar, which ruled from 1997 to 2011, differed from most other military dictatorships in that it completely abolished the civilian constitution and legislature.
+A classic example of stratocracy is the State Peace and Development Council of Myanmar.
+It differed from most other military dictatorships, and completely abolished the civilian constitution and legislature.

 Stratocracy cemented the military's hold on power through mechanisms such as reserving 25% of the seats in the legislature for military personnel.
 A long lived example of Stratocratic state is Rome, though the stratocratic system developed overtime.
 Totalitarianism integrates with power monopoly, in all cases.
 However, when it is born out of hybrid of the military institution and a dogmatic elite, it turns more into a stratocracy.
 The overseas territory of United Kingdom, the Sovereign Base Areas of Akrotiri and Dhekelia on the island of Cyprus, is an example of a stratocracy in which British Forces Cyprus governs the territory, with a Major-General serving as administrator from 2019.